mohamedmajdi/mohamedmajdi/README.md

 <h1 align="center">Hi 👋, I'm Mohamed Magdy Atta</h1>
-<h3 align="center">A Robotics Engineer with a Bachelor's degree in Mechatronics Engineering, currently pursuing a Master of Science degree in Intelligent Marine Robotics.
-Previously worked in model-based design, perception, and robotic manipulation.
+<h3 align="center">A Robotics and Mechatronics Engineer passionate about perception and autonomy for Roboic Manipulation and underwater robots.
+I hold a Bachelor's degree in Mechatronics Engineering, and currently pursuing a Master of Science degree in Intelligent Marine Robotics.
+Previously worked in model-based design, perception, control, AUVs and robotic manipulation.
 Actively seeking opportunities to expand my knowledge in the intelligent robotics field.</h3>

-- 💬 Ask me about **Robotics, AI, Computer Vision, Sensor Fusion**
+- 💬 Ask me about **Robotics, AI, Computer Vision, Sensor Fusion, Control**

 - 📫 How to reach me **mohamedmajdi0002@gmail.com**